The best tax help for Musicians, Singers, & Orchestral members

 The Musicians taxation and accountancy advice provided by Performance Accountancy comes from business founder Louise Herrington.
 Louise is a chartered Accountant with 20 years accountancy expertise and a trained opera singer and music lover.
 Louise’s great passion is providing help with fellow performers.

 As a performer Louise knows first hand that the business side of being a musician is often time consuming and often prohibits musicians from making music, attending concerts, or planning your next musical performance.
+Musicians tax is an area of specialism that sets us apart from other accountants.

 With a passion for numbers, music and performing, Louise become inspired to work with musicians, singers, orchestra members to ensure you spend less time managing your tax and and financial affairs, and spend more time being creative.